velveneer/dev-mkdocs-sceleton/README.md

 .
-├── dist/                               # Contains the custom build python package ├── docs/                               # Contains minimum files to use this build in a project
+├── dist/                               # Contains the custom build python package ├── docs/                               # Contains minimum files to use this build in a project ├── mkdocs_simple_blog/                 # Simple-blog src files for customization ├── scripts/                            # Scripts for setup │   ├── sb-install.py                # Simple-blog script files to update template after changes │   ├── sb-build-package.sh             # Script that builds the package in the /dist folder │   ├── sb-build-sceleton.sh            # Script that creates the /docs folder with the files needed to implement this mkdocs in a different project
+│   ├── sb-gh.sh                        # Script to builds compressed site and pushes it to github pages │   ├── sb-install-local.sh             # Script that sets up python virtual environment, installs MkDocs & custom simple-blog package
+│   └── sb-run.sh                       # Script that runs live
+├── src/                                # Work Files

-├── mkdocs_simple_blog/                 # Simple-blog src files for customization
+│   ├── md/                             # Documentation files
-├── scripts/                            # Simple-blog script files to update template after changes ├── src/                                # All documentation files │   ├── page01/                         # Files for menu point 1
-│   │   ├── docs/                       # .md documentation files
+│   │   └── sceleton/                   # Topic1
-│   │   └── src                         # Other files
+│   │       └── src/                    # img, etc...
-│   ├── page02/                         # Files for menu point 2
-│   │   ├── docs/                       # .md documentation files
+│   ├── css/                            # Custom CSS files
-│   │   └── src                         # Other files
+│   │   └── extra.css                   # Custom CSS file
 │   └── index.md                        # Home Page MkDocs
 ├── .gitignore                          # Local files that don't get pushed to the remote repository ├── .gitlab-ci.yml                      # CI pipeline to build GitLab Page for MkDocs